tpoland/recollect/README.md

 The search capability looks inside of files for a specific search string using a line match (`=~ /string/`).

 The recollection match will try to find similar recollection names when showing a recollection or when using edit, remove, or append.
+This is a first part match, so you need to use the first part of the path or recollection name to get a match.
 When only one match is found the user is prompted to confirm this is the recollection intended; on confirmation the requested action will be executed.
 When multiple matches are found they will be displayed as suggestions.

 ### Usage